Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Logan Webb and Brandon Williamson are the projected starters when the San Francisco Giants and Cincinnati Reds square off on Monday at Great American Ball Park.
+The San Francisco Giants and Cincinnati Reds will send Ross Stripling and Graham Ashcraft, respectively, to the mound when the two clubs play on Wednesday at Great American Ball Park, at 7:10 PM ET.

-The favored Giants have -155 moneyline odds to win against the underdog Reds, who are listed at +130.
-The game's over/under has been listed at 10 runs.
+The favored Giants have -115 moneyline odds against the underdog Reds, who are listed at -105.
+The over/under is 10.5 runs for the game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.